Frankie and Johnny (1936 film)

 Frankie and Johnny (also known as Frankie and Johnnie) is a 1936 American film.

 The film was shot on location in The Bronx, New York and sat on the shelf for two years before being released by the studio due to interference from United States film censors.

-Synopsis
+Plot

 The story of a maidenly woman, Frankie, and Johnnie, the man "who done her wrong."